Content on this page requires a newer version of Adobe Flash Player.

 What do you make of Bruford as a jazz drummer?

-Well, I don’t know.
-I heard the record again and it was more appealing to me than the first time it came out.
-He’s got some idea and he’s trying to include that.
-I don’t think he’s a real jazz player, but in some ways, that can work to his advantage.
-As a composer, I think he needs to do a little more work.
 Jazz is a strange thing.
-I think you really have to have played it a long time and been really involved in it.
+I think you really have to have played it a long time and been really involved in it to understand it.
 There’s something about the rhythm feel that’s not easy to learn.
 You have to really play it and have a history of working with it to have a jazz feeling somehow.
 I don’t know how much jazz he’d played up to that point.
-I think he was stronger on more fusiony sounding things.
+I think he was involved in more fusion-oriented things.
 He was with that big rock and roll band Yes.
 I never heard that aspect of him, but I imagine that was his strong suit.
 He’s such a gentleman.
 I can’t imagine him being a rock and roll drummer at all.
 But he had an idea of what he wanted to do and was very firm about it.
-So that was definitely someone from another world—more than even playing with an Indian drummer for me.
+So, that was definitely someone from another world—more than even playing with an Indian drummer for me.
 I relate more to Brazilian musicians than to English rock and roll guys.
 But I had rock and roll groups in high school.
 I used to stand up and play the piano and imitate rock and roll guys like Fats Domino and Little Richard.

-Do you still have any passion for that form?
+Do you still have any passion for the rock form?

 It’s not that much of a form.
 It’s not very complex.
 It was part of my life.
 It’s what I did.
 I dabbled a little in high school.
 I had a pretty normal American Graffiti childhood in Central Oregon and got off to a late start.
 As far as jazz went though, I played trumpet in Dixieland, polka and swing bands from the time I was seven or eight years old.
-I could play Dixieland when I was nine or 10.
 I would improvise in my little school band during the concerts. [laughs] It was always during the school songs and marches.
 So, I could always improvise.
 That was my strong suit as far as jazz time feeling.
 It’s a tricky thing to get.
-You really have to play your way into it I think.
+You really have to play your way into it, I think.

 I really think if it’s somehow governed so the musicians aren’t ripped off by this medium too, it can be valuable.
 Let’s assume the royalties and payments for the music are settled and done right.
 That’s a big assumption.
 What it really offers is an accessibility to the music.
 The Internet could be the remedy for that—a way to have access to music you can only hear on a few public radio stations.
 That’s the excitement.
 But with so many possibilities, it’s almost a deluge.
 It’s almost too much.
 But for people willing to look, it’s going to be very successful in that way.
-Eventually, I don’t think we’ll even think twice about a five second download of a whole CD in perfect shape with an automatic connection to the proper royalty authorities.
+Eventually, I don’t think we’ll even think twice about a five-second download of a whole album in perfect sound with an automatic connection to the proper royalty authorities.
 This could be a real boon and ear opener for people who want to hear a big variety of music.
-So, it’s the closest thing to a solution that’s ever been come up with.
-It’s still in the infant stages, but it’s incredible what’s happened.
-The growth of computers from big ones that took up entire rooms like the ENIAC to simple Mac Powerbooks that are more powerful than that was is amazing.